 Choosing the Best Model for You

-Both the A. Lange & Söhne Lange 1 and Glashütte Original Senator Observer share the highly sought after Glashütte name.
+Both the A. Lange & Söhne Lange 1 and Glashütte Original Panomatic share the highly sought after Glashütte name.
 Each model is backed by a brand with a rich history in the region and in watchmaking.
 Additionally, they both feature a distinctly refined design from the inside out, each equipped with an in-house caliber.
 If you’re able to splurge on a pricier model, the Lange 1 is an excellent choice.
-However, the Senator Observer is an equally handsome option for a steal.
+However, the Panomatic is an equally handsome option for a steal.